Read time: 9 minutes

 Office 365 connectivity can be a challenge for some businesses.
 We’ve outlined the best ways to troubleshoot Office 365 connectivity issues.
 By following these methods, you should be able to identify and fix any issues that are preventing your business from using Office 365 to its fullest potential.

-Moreover, don’t forget to get your hands on our Office 365 backup tool that provides granular backup and recovery of mailbox items, including messages, contacts, and calendar events.
-It has the ability to restore an entire tenant or individual mailboxes.
+Moreover, don’t forget to get your hands on our Office 365 backup tool that provides granular backup of mailbox items, including messages, contacts, and calendar events.
+It has the ability to export Office 365 to PST, EML, MSG, MHT, HTML, DOCX and DOC file formats.